DJI Mavic Mini 2.7K Quadcopter Drone w/ 2 Extra Batteries for $200

 - This is a certified refurbished item backed by a 2-year warranty from Allstate.

-That's $11 under our refurb mention from two weeks ago and $50 less than most retailers charge for a factory-sealed one.
+That's $259 less than you'd pay for a new one.
 Buy Now at eBay

 Sign In or Register